 Website Terms Of Service Agreement: The Honest Rules Behind Every Gear Review We Publish

-The honest, plain-English Terms of Service behind our trail-tested hiking gear reviews.
-Real miles, zero paid placements...
+The honest, plain-English Terms of Service behind our specs-based hiking gear reviews.
+Zero paid placements and full tra...

 The 60-Second Version (For Fellow Scanners)